mileszs/wicked_pdf/README.md

 )

 # or from your controller, using views & templates and all wicked_pdf options as normal
-pdf = render_to_string pdf: "some_file_name", template: "templates/pdf", encoding: "UTF-8"
+pdf = wicked_pdf(template: "templates/pdf", encoding: "UTF-8").join

 # then save to a file
 save_path = Rails.root.join('pdfs','filename.pdf')